Women's cinema: Silent films

 Alice Guy-Blaché was a film pioneer and the first female director.
-Working for the Gaumont Film Company in France at the time that the cinema was being invented, she created La Fée aux Choux (1896).
+Working for Gaumont in France at the time that the cinema was being invented, she created La Fée aux Choux (1896).
 The dates of many early films are speculative, but La Fée aux Choux may well be the first narrative film ever released.
 She served as Gaumont's head of production from 1896 to 1906 and ultimately produced hundreds of silent films in France and the United States.

 In Sweden, Anna Hofman-Uddgren was that country's first female film maker—producing the silent film Stockholmsfrestelser in 1911.
 She also acted in the film.
 However, Ebba Lindkvist directed the short drama, Värmländingarna, which premièred in Sweden on 27 October 1910, thus technically making her the first woman film maker, and chronologically, the second ever female feature film director in the world, after Alice Guy-Blaché.

 Luise Fleck was an Austrian film director, and has been considered the second ever female feature film director in the world, after Alice Guy-Blaché.
 In 1911 Luise Fleck directed Die Glückspuppe.

 Elvira Notari is the first Italian woman director to make a film.
 Notari's first films are Maria Rosa di Santa Flavia, Carmela la pazza, Bufera d'anime, all made in 1911.

 Helen Gardner, a Vitagraph Studios player who had won acclaim for her portrayal of Becky Sharp in the 1910 version of Vanity Fair, was the first film actor, male or female, to form her own production company, The Helen Gardner Picture Players.
 Gardner's first production was Cleopatra (1912), one of the first American full-length films.